Greece › Mykonos › Best Towns

 My wife, kids, a family friend, and I after a helicopter tour of Mykonos.

 Agios Stefanos, Kalo Livadi, and Elia can also work for families, especially with a rental car or a resort-style hotel.
 Agios Stefanos is convenient for the New Port and has a low-key beach.
 Kalo Livadi has more space.
-Elia has excellent resorts, including the Myconian Villas, but it is farther from Town and more dependent on transfers.
+Elia has excellent resorts, including the Myconian Villa Collection, but it is farther from Town and more dependent on transfers.

 Petinos Beach Hotel on idyllic Platis Gialos.